decentralization/center/README.md

 # Center

 In this center, we aim at understanding how to build decentralized technologies, exploring their technical and social challenges.
+We aim at meeting digitally and physically every two weeks, starting February 2016.

 > There is no such center, every one is the center.
 >